wtulloch/Blazor.IndexedDB/README.md

 ## Using the library

+1. Install the Nuget package TG.Blazor.IndexedDB (```Install-Package TG.Blazor.IndexedDB -Version 0.9.0-beta``)
-1. create a new instance of DbStore
+2. create a new instance of DbStore
-2. add one or more store definitions
+3. add one or more store definitions
-3. Inject the created instance of IndexedDbManger into the component or page where you want to use it
+4. Inject the created instance of IndexedDbManger into the component or page where you want to use it

 The library provides a service extension to create a singleton instance of the DbStore.